fledge-iot/fledge/src/python/foglamp/rest_server/README.md

 The token should be provided in the 'authorization' header for all other API calls.

 The token expires after 15 minutes.
 Post to /refresh_token to reset the expiration time.
-The token can be refreshed for up to 7 days.
+The token can be refreshed only for up to 7 days.

 # Methods